-S* hates Monday, the session of Snoezelen** of 45 minutes lived as 10 minutes.
+Pêle-mêle: S* hates Mondays, the Snoezelen** 45 minutes perceived as 10.
 The expressiveness of M*'s gaze during this session.

-The language so different from vocal synthesis, its rhythm, the rhythms all so different, and the framework, protocols, daily life, regular appointments, meals, activities or not, medication, small incidents, the various noises that professionals hear without hearing with this small detector that scans in case of an alert.
+The phrasing so different from the voice synthesis, its rhythm, the rhythms all so different, and the framework, the protocols, the daily life, the regular appointments, meals, activities or not, medicines, small incidents, the various noises that the professionals hear without hearing with this small detector which scans in case of alarm.

-Slow down, adapt, counter-time, be there in the moment to let it emerge....
+Slowing down, adapting, going against the grain, being there in the moment to let it emerge...

-* Persons will be named by a letter for anonymity reasons.
+* Individuals will be named by letter for the sake of anonymity.

-**Developed in the 1970s, the term Snoezelen is the contraction of Snuffelen (sniffing, smelling) and to Doezelen (drowse), which could be translated around the notion of sensory exploration and relaxation.
-The Snoezelen is an activity lived in a specially designed space, lit by dimmed light, lulled by soft music, a space whose purpose is to recreate a pleasant atmosphere.
+**Developed in the 1970s, the term Snoezelen is the contraction of Snuffelen (sniffing, smelling) and to Doezelen (to doze off), which could be translated around the notion of sensory exploration and relaxation.
+The Snoezelen is an activity that takes place in a specially designed space, lit by soft light and accompanied by gentle music, a space that aims to create a pleasant atmosphere.